Top 10 Mid-Term Rental Platforms of 2025 (That Are Not Airbnb)

 Furnished Finder is one of the most popular mid-term rental platforms globally.

-What is it?: This well-known alternative to Airbnb is the USA’s foremost property listing site specifically dedicated to MTRs.
+What is it?: Furnished Finder is a well-known alternative to Airbnb and one of the USA’s foremost property listing sites specifically dedicated to MTRs.

 Cons: Furnished Finder’s popularity is its biggest strength as well as its greatest weakness.
 With more than 300,000 properties on offer, some MTR owners report that it is sometimes difficult to get noticed.